rails/rails/guides/source/testing.md

 In Rails, unit tests are what you write to test your models.

-For this guide we will be using Rails _scaffolding_.
-It will create the model, a migration, controller and views for the new resource in a single operation.
-It will also create a full test suite following Rails best practices.
-We will be using examples from this generated code and will be supplementing it with additional examples where necessary.

-NOTE: For more information on Rails _scaffolding_, refer to [Getting Started with Rails](getting_started.html)
+For this guide we will be using the application we built in the [Getting Started with Rails](getting_started.html) guide.

-When you use `rails generate scaffold`, for a resource among other things it creates a test stub in the `test/models` directory:
+If you remember when you used the `rails generate scaffold` command from earlier.
+We created our first resource among other things it created a test stub in the `test/models` directory:

 ```bash
 $ bin/rails generate scaffold article title:string body:text